neetjn/riot-todo/README.md

 Contributing guidelines are as follows,

-* Branches for bugs and features should be structued like so, `issue-x-username`.
+* Branches for bugs and features should be structured like so, `issue-x-username`.
 * Include your name and email in the contributors list.

 ---